Consent

 Scott admitted that he had hesitations about the board format, having only been through one-to-one mentorship programmes in the past:

-“I was interested in how it would work if there was a difference of opinion, would it mean that some people dominated it and other people would sit back a bit?
+“I was interested about how it would work if there was a difference of opinion, would it mean that some people dominated it and other people would sit back a bit.
 But it actually was just really good.”

 Scott added that he appreciated hearing from people who understood the nuances of running a business.
-“A lot of people come in and say, ‘This is what you need to do, get on and do it’.
-Whereas [the board] appreciates change is a delicate thing to do,” he explained.
+“A lot of people come in and say, ‘this is what you need to do, get on and do it’.
+Whereas [the board] appreciate change is a delicate thing to do,” he explained.

 Having board members from different backgrounds enhanced the experience.
 “Two of the board have coaching businesses, and somebody else’s experience was in finance.
-And it helped to have that difference of opinion, it opened up the discussion more than just having someone give you feedback.
+And it helped having that difference of opinion, it opened up the discussion more than just having someone give you feedback.
 It’s a conversation,” Scott explained.

 Having patience is the key to success